influxdata/docs-v2/content/telegraf/v1.22/_index.md

 related:
   - /resources/videos/intro-to-telegraf/
 ---
-Telegraf is a server-based agent for collecting and sending all metrics and events from databases, systems, and IoT sensors.
+Telegraf, a server-based agent, collects and sends metrics and events from databases, systems, and IoT sensors.

-Telegraf is written in Go and compiles into a single binary with no external dependencies, and requires a very minimal memory footprint.
+Written in Go, Telegraf compiles into a single binary with no external dependencies--requiring very minimal memory.

 For an introduction to Telegraf and an overview of how it works, watch the following video: